 Here’s the thing.
 I’m asexual.
 To everybody else, to the vast majority of people, that means I don’t want or like sex.
 That’s fine.
 That’s easy.
 That makes my life nice and simple.
 I can explain it to people that way, and it means I want to date and hold hands with girls and be all fluffy and romantic.
 Except… I’m not really the romantic type, either.
 And that’s also fine, because it means I’ll figure it out.
 It still means people leave me alone.

 I didn’t usually sit around and dwell about this.
 It’d made high school annoying, sure.
-My “first time” had been an incredibly badly-thought-out and poorly-remembered fuck with my ex’s brother after she dumped me – the first ex, to be clear.
+My “first time” had been an incredibly badly-thought-out and poorly-remembered fuck with my ex’s brother after she dumped me—the first ex, to be clear.
 The second one was pretty nice, and also didn’t have a brother.
 But most of the time, it didn’t matter.
 Most of the time, I wasn’t… Ugh.
 Let’s be frank.
-Most of the time, I wasn’t outing myself as a fucking prick and hurting somebody I actually liked.
+Most of the time, I wasn’t showing myself up as a fucking prick and hurting somebody I actually liked.

 Enough feeling sorry for myself.
 My issues weren’t the point.
 So I took a deep breath, and knocked on the door.
 “Uh.
 Hey.
 Will?
 You alright?”

 Silence.
 Then, a mumbled, almost-whispered, “Shit, shit, shit—”

 “I’m coming in.”
 I opened the door, peering around the edge before opening it the whole way.

 Will glanced balefully up at me, attempting a smile.
 She was standing over the sink, both faucets opened to full, and—